shahirkingali/oop-design/README.md

     - vehicle class has 2 variables:
           - wheel object
           - engine

 Car class has 3 variables -> model name as well

 Truck class has 3 variable-> size, other variables from vehicle

-For the method I am using printinfo
+For the method I am using printinfo to display.